isaacnmm/pestpolicy-hugo2XX/content/posts/do-cockroaches-eat-bed-bugs/index.md

 ##  **Cockroaches Vs. Bed Bugs  Which is easier to Control?**

-Cockroaches are simpler to kill because of their tendency to eat any food or even non
+Cockroaches are simpler to kill because of their tendency to eat any food or even non-food substances.
-- food substances.
 So, if you lay poison baits or traps having food, it is possible to kill cockroaches.
 A good example of a cockroach trap is bait traps with glucose.
 Since they love to eat sweet things, glucose will easily lure them into your poison baits or traps.

 On the other hand, bed bugs only feed on blood from warm blooded animals.
 So you wont expect them to be lured into baits and traps meant for cockroaches.
 However there are traps and lures for bed bugs.